LBCamden/lbcamden-frontend/README.md

 ### How to run linting
 LBCamden Frontend includes linting for both scss files (using [Stylelint](https://stylelint.io/)) and JavaScript (using [Standard](https://standardjs.com/))

-To run all linting tools sequentially, run `npm run lint`, or see the 'scripts' section of `package.json` for the commands to run individual linters.
+To run all linting tools sequentially, use `npm run lint`, or see the 'scripts' section of `package.json` for the commands to run individual linters.

 ### How to run the test suite
 LBCamden Frontend includes a suite of tests for all components (using [Vitest](https://vitest.dev/)).
 As part of extending or customising LBCamden Frontend it is required that you include additional tests where appropriate.

 As well as component specific tests, each component is tested for WCAG 2.2 AA compliance using a Vitest implementation of [Axe](https://github.com/dequelabs/axe-core).

-To run all tests, run `npm run test` and monitor the output.
+To run all tests, use `npm run test` and monitor the output.
 By default, Vitest will run in [watch mode](https://vitest.dev/guide/features#watch-mode).
 See the 'scripts' section of `package.json` for the commands to run individual tests or single run test suites.

 > [!TIP]
 > VS Code users may find the [Vitest extension](https://marketplace.visualstudio.com/items?itemName=vitest.explorer) useful while developing changes.